Jonathan Munson, Executive Director, RFTH

 David is sick and tired of waiting for God to show up.
 He’s begging for an “answer” and fears that his enemies will rejoice when he “falls” (Psalm 13:3,4).

 Even though he has reasons to the contrary, David makes a fundamental choice: He resolves to keep trusting in the Lord’s “unfailing love”(Psalm 13:5).
 You see, trust is not centered around our feelings or our particular circumstances.
 Trust is anchored in the character of God.
-And even during a crisis of belief, we have to continue to trust in who God is, in what we know is true of Him.
+And even during a crisis of belief, we must continue to trust in who God is and in what we know is true of Him.
 Ultimately, we trust in God not because life is always good but because we know He is good.
-The Bible, as well as our own past experience, affirms His goodness.
+The Bible, as well as our own experiences, affirms His goodness.

-Although David isn’t experiencing much goodness in his present, He calls to mind the goodness of God in his past.
-This causes his heart to overflow in worship.
+Although David isn’t experiencing much goodness in his present, he recalls God’s goodness in his past, which causes his heart to overflow in worship.

 So, how about you?
-Will you choose to continue to trust in spite of how you feel?
+Will you choose to continue to trust despite how you feel?
 Will you follow David’s example and survive your crisis of belief?